 I attended Hampshire College in Amherst, Massachusetts, where I studied music composition.
 After graduating, I moved to New York City where I had a number of different jobs before deciding I wanted to write books for kids.
 The best thing about being an author is knowing that people are out there enjoying the books I write.

 I have two grown sons, Gabe and Nat and now I’m lucky enough to be a grandmother too!
-My boys have never been big readers, but my granddaughter LOVES books, just like I did when I was a kid.
-I can hardly wait until she is old enough to read some of the books her Gigi has written.
+My boys have never been big readers, but my grandchildren LOVE books, just like I did when I was a kid.

 Sometimes when I’m writing I completely lose track of time.
 When I finally stop, I look out the window and am amazed to find that it’s dark outside!
 Other times, when I feel stuck and the ideas just aren’t coming, I clean my house, or bake cookies, or work on a jigsaw puzzle until I feel inspired again.